The Truth Behind Betting Systems

 Experiment Number 1:

 It is apparent from the chart that the flat betting player forms a bell-shaped curve that has a peak at the one dollar loss & he never strays away from this peak.
-On the other hand, the Martingale player shows a profit that is also indicated by the bell shaped curve (on the right), which peaks at 51 dollars.
-However, on many occasions, we can see on the left that he could not cover his bet and left the table after suffering a lot of losses.
+On the other hand, the Martingale player shows a profit that is also indicated by the bell-shaped curve (on the right), which peaks at 51 dollars.
+However, on many occasions, we can see on the left that the player could not cover his bet and left the table after suffering many losses.
 This happened 19.56 percent of the time.

 In the experiment, the loss session for the flat betting player was equal to $1.12 while it was $4.20 for the Martingale player.
-In the two cases, the ratio of the money they lost to the money they won was almost equal to 7/495.
-This is equal to the edge of the house of the pass line wager in craps.
-This is not a coincidence; in fact, this proves that no matter what betting system that players use, the result will be equal or pretty close to the edge of the house.
+In these two cases, the ratio in terms of the money they lost to the money they’ve won was almost equal to 7/495.
+This is equal to the edge for the house of the pass line wager in craps.
+This is not a coincidence; in fact, this proves that no matter what betting system players use, the result will be equal or pretty close to the edge of the house.
 This is how casinos make a living.

-To prove the point even further, let’s take the Martingale player who wants to win one dollar and starts betting with the same value.
-With a total bankroll of $2,047, the bettor can cover up to 10 losses after each other.
-The following table will show all of the possible outcomes of every expected bet, probability & return:
+To prove the point even further, let’s take the Martingale player who wants to win one dollar and starts betting the same value.
+With a total bankroll of $2,047, the bettor can cover up to 10 consecutive losses.
+The following table will show all of the possible outcomes on every expected bet, probability & return:

 Experiment Number 2: